apache/carbondata/docs/index/lucene-index-guide.md

   STORED AS carbondata
   ```

-  User can create Lucene datamap using the Create DataMap DDL:
+  User can create Lucene index using the Create Index DDL:

   ```
-  CREATE DATAMAP dm
+  CREATE INDEX dm
-  ON TABLE datamap_test
+  ON TABLE index_test (name,country)
-  USING 'lucene'
+  AS 'lucene'
-  DMPROPERTIES ('INDEX_COLUMNS' = 'name, country',)
   ```

-**DMProperties**
-1. INDEX_COLUMNS: The list of string columns on which lucene creates indexes.
+**Properties**
-2. FLUSH_CACHE: size of the cache to maintain in Lucene writer, if specified then it tries to
+1. FLUSH_CACHE: size of the cache to maintain in Lucene writer, if specified then it tries to
    aggregate the unique data till the cache limit and flush to Lucene.
 It is best suitable for low
    cardinality dimensions.
-3. SPLIT_BLOCKLET: when made as true then store the data in blocklet wise in lucene , it means new
+2. SPLIT_BLOCKLET: when made as true then store the data in blocklet wise in lucene , it means new
    folder will be created for each blocklet, thus, it eliminates storing blockletid in lucene and
    also it makes lucene small chunks of data.

 ## Loading data
 When loading data to main table, lucene index files will be generated for all the
-index_columns(String Columns) given in DMProperties which contains information about the data
+index_columns(String Columns) given in CREATE statement which contains information about the data
 location of index_columns.
-These index files will be written inside a folder named with datamap name
+These index files will be written inside a folder named with index name
 inside each segment folders.

 A system level configuration carbon.lucene.compression.mode can be added for best compression of